neondatabase/website/content/docs/guides/neon-github-app.md

 Disconnecting Neon project from a GitHub repository performs the following actions for the Neon project:

-- Removes the GitHub variable containing your Neon project ID.
-- Removes the Neon API key for your Neon account.
+- Removes the Neon API key created for this integration from your Neon account.
-- Removes the GitHub secret containing the Neon API key.
+- Removes the GitHub secret containing the Neon API key from the associated GitHub reporistory.

-To remove the integration:
+- Removes the GitHub variable containing your Neon project ID from the associated GitHub reporistory.

+Any GitHub Actions workflows that you've added to the GitHub repository that are dependant on these secrets and variables will no longer work.

+To disconnect your Neon project:

 1. In the Neon Console, navigate to the **Integrations** page for your project.
 2. Locate the GitHub app and click **Manage** to open the **GitHub app** drawer.
 3. Click **Disconnect**.
-4. Click **Remove integration** to confirm your choice.

 ## Remove the GitHub app

-Removing the GitHub performs the following actions for all Neon projects connected to a GitHub repositiory using the GitHub app:
+Removing the GitHub performs the following actions for all Neon projects that you connected to a GitHub repositiory using the GitHub app:

-- Removes the GitHub variables containing your Neon project IDs.
+- Removes the Neon API keys created for your Neon-GitHub integrations from your Neon account.
-- Removes the Neon API keys for your Neon account created by the GitHub app.
+- Removes GitHub secrets containing the Neon API keys from the associated GitHub reporistories.
-- Removes GitHub secrets containing Neon API keys.
+- Removes the GitHub variables containing your Neon project IDs from the associated GitHub reporistories.

+Any GitHub Actions workflows that you've added to GitHub repositories that are dependant on these secrets and variables will no longer work.

-To remove the integration:
+To remove the GitHub app:

 1. In the Neon Console, navigate your account Profile.
 2. Select Account settings.